 Lequanne Collins-Bacchus, 2009.

-She is concurrently pursuing graduate and professional studies at Tallinn University of Technology and Massachusetts Institute of Technology in techno-economics and data.
-She is the founder of Ryerson-incubated technology consultancy, PAERE, serving--among other clients--the City of Toronto, Mozilla, Toronto Public Library, and Sketch at Artscape Youngplace.
-She is currently based in Estonia.
+She is an advocate of digital government; Lequanne has advised as a Policy Analyst for the Ontario Digital Service on the first Data Strategy for the Province and is a national Code for Canada fellow.
+She is concurrently pursuing graduate and professional studies at Tallinn University of Technology in Estonia and Massachusetts Institute of Technology in techno-economics and data.
+She is the founder of Ryerson-incubated technology consultancy, digital publica, serving--among other international clients--the City of Toronto, Mozilla, Toronto Public Library, Toronto Media Arts Centre, and Sketch at Artscape Youngplace.
+She splits her time between various cities in North America and Europe.